Robert Smithson, Broken Circle/Spiral Hill (1971) in 1971 on the left and 2021 on the right.

 Robert Smithson’s earthwork Broken Circle/Spiral Hill (1971) was commissioned for the recurring outdoor exhibition Sonsbeek buiten de Perken.
 It is located in a former sand quarry just outside of Emmen, in the province of Drenthe.

-You could experience why Broken Circle/Spiral Hill is as urgent and relevant as ever.
+You can experience why Broken Circle/Spiral Hill is as urgent and relevant as ever.
 The only earthwork by Robert Smithson outside of the United States remains a unique place in The Netherlands.

 Subscribe to our newsletter.